-SPH 5800 Capstone 3 SCH
+HMAP or SCBS 5800 Capstone 3 SCH

 SPH 5900 Professional Report 3 SCH

 -or-

 SPH 5950 Thesis 6 SCH

 The thesis is an individual research project conducted under the supervision of a faculty committee.
 The thesis is written in a traditional academic style and orally defended.
-Capstone is an organized; semester-long course, under the supervision of faculty, in which a team project is conducted and a team written presentation of the project is produced.
+Capstone is an organized, semester-long course, under the supervision of faculty, in which a team project is conducted and a team written presentation of the project is produced.
+The capstone may be used as the culminating experience option for students in the Department of Social and Behavioral Science and the Department of Health Management and Policy.
+Students in SCBS or HMAP may select from either SCBS 5800 or HMAP 5800.
+SCBS 5800 will be offered annually during the fall semester and HMAP 5800 will be offered annually during the spring semester.
+Students in concentrations besides HMAP and SCBS may choose to take capstone as an elective; it cannot be used to fulfill their culminating experience requirement.
 Students electing the capstone option must also complete the professional report.